 Children that have anger problems are often choosing the path of becoming an individual while sacrificing their connection to their parents.
 Experiencing their emotional parent as stable around an unclear expectation is too interfering with decision making, so anger gives their budding individuality a sense of control that their environment lacks.
 If a parent was to assist their child in solving problems by giving thought to their actions, they must start with clear expectations that fit their current need for development.

+Delivering consequences is a vital component of anger management for kids.
 The challenge in delivering consequences is to not just be emotionally reactive and to impart a training opportunity through the experience.
 A short-sighted parent just reacts when their child misbehaves and basically teaches their child how to be angry.
 Further, a child who can’t figure out how to learn from their mistakes due to their parent’s poor boundaries ends up frustrated in their inability to figure out the world’s rules.

 There are certainly examples of God getting angry in the Bible, but He always has a plan when He delivers consequences.
 For example, in Genesis 3:17 God is attempting to correct Adam’s choice to not be responsible for carrying out His one command, “Don’t eat from the tree.”
 Instead of accepting responsibility when he fails, Adam blames God and Eve for the bad choice.
 God has a really good response that will ultimately teach Adam the importance of taking responsibility.
 Adam will learn to take responsibility by having to work (toil) for his food.
 Now if he chooses to be irresponsible, he won’t eat.